 First up, if you prefer a grain-containing healthier carrot cake recipe, I have you covered!
 This 100% whole grain carrot cake is the best carrot cake I’ve ever had.
 Hands down.

-If grains aren’t your thing, these healthier carrot cake cupcakes are awesome.
+If grains aren’t your thing, these healthier carrot cake muffins are awesome.
 I feel like a broken record, just because I say this all the time, but I used a combination of almond flour and coconut flour to achieve the perfect texture.
 I want my grain-free baked goods to taste as close to grain-containing ones as possible and these are pretty darn close!

 People often ask if there’s a substitute for coconut flour and there really isn’t.
 You can easily order it online or you can make your own homemade coconut flour!
 And the only substitute for the almond flour would be almond meal (which is a lot cheaper than almond flour!) or another nut flour.